SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ## user experience

+user experience is (the design of) the experience of an user interacting with something.

 ### waiting

 Waiting is less frustrating when there is an indication of progress and transparancy of how the progress relates to the whole (e.g. Kayak.com showing cheaper prices trundling in).
 Jason Farman (Delayed Response) argues that what really matters about if we leave a waiting situation satisified is if we waited less than we expected, rather than the whole wait time.
 The fact that our expectations are the thing that determines our assesment of waiting and progress bars has given rise to the progress bar that starts out slow and then speeds up towards the end (no matter if this is a correct interpretation)

+## usability

+Something that has high usability is usable safely, effectively, easily.
+Usability engingeering is a field that is concerned with the usability of things, especially with human-computer interfaces.
+Perhaps the most well-known advocate/export for usability is Nielsen.
+A think-aloud protocol has users do a certain task and say whatever comes to mind as they are doing them.

 ## text markup across languages